WhiteRookPL/functional-programming-in-serverless-world/README.md

 # functional-programming-in-serverless-world

+**WARNING**: You can find the most recent version of that repository here: https://github.com/patternmatch/functional-programming-in-serverless-world.
+This one is not maintained anymore.

 ## Motivation

 Repository is a foundation for measurements that I presented in the talk with the same title.
 I have performed it on following conferences: